MarkBuffalo/zoombo/README.md

 There are a couple options you can take to defend yourself right now.

 1. Use authenticated shares instead of passwords.
 Lock it down to SSO with Multi-Factor Authentication requirements.
 2. Set a random password for recorded shares that you no longer want, then delete it.
 This kills the previous S3 bucket links and prevents others from getting a new link easily.
-However, the video appears to persist in the bucket regardless; you just won't have the appropriate `Signature` so you can't access it.
+However, the video appears to persist in the bucket for 3-4 hours, similar to a normal video; you just won't have the appropriate `Signature` so you can't access it.

 # Installaton